-In conversation, these pills may be referred to as RU486 (the original name of mifepristone when it was developed in France), a medical abortion, or simply an abortion with pills.
+Different groups refer to medication abortion using a variety of names, but most are referring to abortion using pills.
+In conversation, these pills may be called RU486 (the original name of mifepristone when it was first developed in France), a medical abortion, EMA (early medication abortion) or simply an abortion with pills.
 All of these names can refer to the same thing: an abortion that is brought on by taking pills approved by the FDA for that purpose.

 Misoprostol was originally used for the treatment of ulcers, but when it was discovered that it caused uterine contractions, it began to be used more frequently for abortion.
-Mifepristone was approved by the FDA in 2000 and is legally prescribed in more than 60 other countries, including the UK, Sweden, and France.
-Medication abortion has become increasingly popular, in part because of the privacy and control it offers patients relative to other methods that must be performed in a clinic setting.
-In 2014, for example, medication abortion accounted for nearly one-third of all nonhospital abortions in the US and has been safely used over 2.5 million times since its approval.
-On average, medication abortion costs about $500, but can cost up to $800 or more, depending on the county and/or state.
+Mifepristone was approved by the FDA in 2000 and is legally prescribed in over 60 other countries, including the UK, Sweden, and France.
+Medication abortion has become increasingly popular, in part because of the privacy and control it offers patients relative to other methods that must be performed in clinical settings.
+In 2014, for example, medication abortion accounted for nearly one-third of all nonhospital abortions in the US and has been safely used by over 2.75 million women in the U.S.since its approval.
+On average, medication abortion costs about $500, but can cost double that depending on the county and/or state.
 It may or may not be covered by health insurance depending on your plan and the state laws where you live.

 In March 2016, the FDA released updated, evidence-based guidelines for medication abortion.
 Medication abortion is now approved for use through 70 days from the first day of the last menstrual period (LMP).
 The new label also allows for a lower dose of mifepristone (200 mg instead of 600 mg) and eliminates the need for an in-person follow-up visit, which means misoprostol (the second part of the medication abortion regimen) can be taken at home or another convenient location.
 Despite these changes, medication abortion—and its label—are still restricted because of political opposition.
 (Learn more about the role of politics in shaping access to mifepristone and what the NWHN is doing to help.)